Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Abstract

 \section{Abstract}

-LLM evaluations drive which models get deployed, which safety standards get adopted, and which research conclusions get published.
-Yet standard confidence intervals ignore variability from prompt phrasing, model temperature, and judge model choice, producing under-coverage that worsens with more data.
-The omitted variance can shift results enough to reverse conclusions \citep{baumann2025llmhacking, huang2026dropping} and opens benchmarks to exploitation \citep{singh2025leaderboard}.
+LLM evaluations drive which models get deployed, what safety standards get adopted, which research conclusions get published, and how projections of AI's labor-market impact get made.
+Yet standard confidence intervals ignore variability from judge model choice, model temperature, and prompt phrasing, producing under-coverage that worsens with more data.
+The omitted variance can shift results enough to reverse conclusions \citep{baumann2025llmhacking, huang2026dropping}; pipelines that fail to average over it leave the surface that ``benchmark hacking'' exploits \citep{singh2025leaderboard}.
 This paper decomposes LLM pipeline uncertainty into its sources, distinguishes variance that shrinks with more data from sensitivity to researcher design choices, and uses design-study projections to reduce total evaluation error (TEE).
 Across the demonstrations, naive standard errors are 40 - 60\% smaller than the TEE-corrected SE.
-Using Chatbot Arena data, we show naive 95\% CI coverage drops as $n$ grows while TEE-corrected coverage holds at 95\%.
+Using Chatbot Arena data, we show naive 95\% CI coverage drops as $n$ grows while TEE-corrected coverage holds at 95\%, and TEE-guided pipelines restrict the benchmark gaming surface from 56 to 32 Elo ($K=27$), below the human-leaderboard baseline.
 We show further that a small pilot recovers honest CIs and projects which design changes most improve precision.
-Acting on those projections halves MMLU estimation error against the answer key at equivalent cost, and on a human-validated propaganda audit the TEE-recommended pipeline outperforms 73\% of single-configuration alternatives against the 9-rater human baseline.
+Acting on those projections halves MMLU estimation error against the answer key at equivalent cost, and raises per-match agreement with human votes by 7.9 percentage points on Chatbot Arena.